Share

 • If you are in the United States, you must file Form I-485 with USCIS.

-• You must also get a medical examination and include Form I-693 with your green card application.
+• You must also get a medical examination and include Form I-693 with your Green Card application.

-• Follow tips for filing your green card application.
+• Follow tips for filing your Green Card application.

 • Pay your filing fees.
 They vary by age.
 Use the USCIS fee calculator.